amar528/weather-api/README.md

 around the Open Weather Map service (https://api.openweathermap.org)

 ## Build
-The project was built with Java 17 (LTS), using maven, and developed in Intellij (community edition).
+The project was built by Amar Croker with Java 17 (LTS), using maven, and developed in Intellij (community edition).

 To build the service:
 From the root of the project directory :